And what HIP reformers don’t get

 The agreement also states: “The vendor must not have had any mortgage arrears for one month or more within the last 12 months.”

-Whilst he isn’t in arrears (he had insurance, thankfully), many people are; and someone will argue, I’m sure, that HIPs risk pushing more people into arrears.
+Whilst he isn’t in arrears (he had insurance, thankfully), many people are, and someone will argue, I’m sure, that HIPs risk pushing more people into arrears.

-However, my friend’s insurance will stop paying-out at the end of this year and his arse is twitching already.
+However, my friend’s insurance will stop paying-out at the end of this year - his arse is twitching already.
 In 2007 he fixed his mortgage for 5 years at the then prevailing rate of 5-odd percent.

 The dole will only pay interest on a mortgage - and then only at the rate it dictates.
+With interest rates very low at the moment, it is likely he will have to make-up the shortfall (somehow).

 The war of surveys

 The war of surveys conducted by both sides of the HIP debate is genuinely laughable, if not confusing to the public.
 I’m sure the only people who believe them are… well, who?
-I daresay even the authors who cherry-pick amongst them to assert their position in articles don’t really believe they prove anything.
+I daresay even the authors who cherry-pick amongst them to assert their position don’t really believe they prove anything.

-And, with growing illiteracy amongst the (mainly) poor – what good a HIP to them?
+And with growing illiteracy amongst the (mainly) poor, what good a HIP to them?

 OK, maybe HIPs were a little wrong